 Personal articles such as mp3 players and cell phones may not be used in school without permission.
-There is a Bring Your Own Device (BYOD) Program for 4th-12th grade students students.
-Please see page 25 of this handbook for more information regarding our BYOD Program.
 See sections on Student Conduct and Discipline for other personal items that cannot be brought to school.
 The School District is not responsible for lost or stolen personal items, including musical instruments that are brought onto school property.